theupdateframework/taps/tap4.md

 All targets files would be stored under the "targets" directory.
 Targets downloaded from any repository would be written to this directory.

-The following directory layout would apply to the repository assignments file
+The following directory layout would apply to the example map file:
-example:

 ```
 -metadata
--└── assignments.json     // the repository assignments file
+-└── map.json           // the map file
 -└── Django             // repository name
 -    └── current
 -        ├── root.json  // minimum requirement